Articles on: Billing

 Other Recommendations

-Proxies: 1-2 GB and 1-2 vcores should be enough for most proxy softwares, depending on how many players pass through.
+Proxies: 0.5-1 GB and 1-2 vCores should be enough for most proxy softwares, depending on how many players pass through.
 For Java, we recommend optimized softwares such as Velocity or Waterfall.

-If you intend on using geysermc as a plugin on your proxy, add another 1gb of ram per 10 players.
+If you intend on using GeyserMC as a plugin on your proxy, add another 1 GB of ram per 10 players up to 4-5 GB.

-Discord Bots: 1 GB and 1-2 vcores should be enough to run most bots.
-We do, however, recommend premium for Music bots, which would profit from a 10 Gbps bandwidth.
+Discord Bots: 0.5-1 GB and 1-2 vcores should be enough to run most bots.
+We do, however, recommend premium for music bots, which would profit from a 10 Gbps bandwidth.

 Was this article helpful?